Exagon-Soft/GateWays-Control/README.md

 only the GateWays under the user account.
 *******************
 Admins can and will display a list of all gateways and accessories

+Pictures Handle

+Users can upload images for a specific GateWay, as well as download the files via firebase storage.